Random Policy Evaluation Uncovers Policies of Generative Flow Networks: Introduction

-Recent works have explored the connections between GFlowNets and maximum entropy (MaxEnt) RL~\citep{tiapkin2024generative,deleu2024discrete,mohammadpour2024maximum}, a variant of RL that modifies the standard objective by incorporating an entropy regularization term~\citep{sql}, which have provided valuable insights into the relationship between the two frameworks.
-However, establishing a direct link between GFlowNets and standard (non-MaxEnt) RL has remained elusive, despite the fact that both are based on sequential decision-making.
-The primary challenge in bridging this gap lies in the inherent differences in their objectives, as standard RL typically aims at reward maximization while GFlowNets aim at realizing reward matching.
-Despite these challenges, bridging this theoretical gap holds great promise, which could unlock new possibilities and further advance both fields.
+Recent works have explored the connections between GFlowNets and maximum entropy (MaxEnt) RL~\citep{tiapkin2024generative,deleu2024discrete,mohammadpour2024maximum}, a variant of RL that modifies the standard objective by incorporating an entropy regularization term~\citep{sql}.
+These works reveal that GFlowNets' reward-matching behavior can emerge from entropy-regularized objectives, providing valuable insights into the relationship between the two frameworks.
+However, the connection between GFlowNets and standard (non-MaxEnt) RL remains largely unexplored and poorly understood, despite the fact that both are rooted in sequential decision-making.
+Understanding this relationship can unlock new possibilities and further advance both fields by combining their strengths: enabling GFlowNets to leverage well-established RL techniques for improved sampling efficiency and stability~\citep{lau2024qgfn}, while providing new perspectives on exploration and diversity in RL through GFlowNets' reward-matching behavior~\citep{hu2024amortizing}.

-In this paper, we uncover a new connection between GFlowNets and RL, based on policy evaluation for a uniform policy in RL.
-Surprisingly, we discover that the resulting value function for the uniform policy is closely associated with the flow functions in GFlowNets.
-Our findings bridge the gap between these two seemingly disparate frameworks, offering a more comprehensive understanding of their underlying and previously unexplored connections.
-Building upon this insight, we propose a novel rectified policy evaluation (RPE) algorithm for reward matching, which achieves the same effect as GFlowNets.
+In this paper, we uncover a new connection that bridges this gap through one of the most basic components of RL: policy evaluation.
+To establish this connection, we first reformulate GFlowNets training from a dynamic programming perspective through flow iteration, which paves the way for understanding their relationship.
+While previous works have primarily focused on modifications to RL objectives and introducing additional entropy regularization terms, we show that policy evaluation, which is often viewed as a fundamental building block for estimating the expected value of a given policy, can be naturally connected to GFlowNets.
+Specifically, we discover that the resulting value function obtained from evaluating a uniform random policy under reward transformation is closely associated with the flow functions in GFlowNets under specific structural conditions.
+Our findings reveal an unexpected connection and bridge the gap between these two frameworks, offering a more comprehensive understanding of their underlying connections than previously recognized.
+Building upon this insight, we introduce a rectified random policy evaluation (RPE) algorithm based on simply evaluating a fixed random policy, providing a straightforward implementation path for GFlowNets in these applicable settings while maintaining the same reward-matching capability.